 Submitting a complete scholarship application by the due date.

-Attend AGM to collect next $500 award installment, or send video of self describing how the CANA Scholarship is positively impacting your schooling and views of your future career in nursing.
+Attend AGM to collect next $500 award installment, or send video of self-describing how the CANA Scholarship is positively impacting your schooling and views of your future career in nursing.

 Recipient must commit time to CANA by attending and participating in at least one (1) CANA event each year between each AGM, when next $500 installment is awarded.